gnieboer/tsp-redesign/pages/covid-19/withdrawals.md

 ### Eligibility

 To be eligible for the favorable tax treatment described below or to apply for a TSP CARES Act Withdrawal, you must be a **qualified individual**.
-You’re a qualified individual if you meet at least one of the following criteria listed in the CARES Act:
+You’re a qualified individual if you meet at least one of the following criteria:

-- You have been diagnosed with the virus SARS–CoV–2 or with coronavirus disease 2019 (COVID–19) by a test approved by the Centers for Disease Control and Prevention.
+- You are or have been diagnosed with the virus SARS–CoV–2 or with coronavirus disease 2019 (COVID–19) by a test approved by the Centers for Disease Control and Prevention (including a test authorized under the Federal Food, Drug, and Cosmetic Act).
-- Your spouse or dependent (as defined in section 152 of the Internal Revenue Code of 1986) has been diagnosed with such virus or disease by such a test.
+- Your spouse or dependent (as defined in section 152 of the Internal Revenue Code of 1986) is or has been diagnosed with such virus or disease by such a test.
-- You are experiencing adverse financial consequences as a result of being quarantined, being furloughed or laid off or having work hours reduced due to such virus or disease, being unable to work due to lack of child care due to such virus or disease, closing or reducing hours of a business owned or operated by the individual due to such virus or disease, or other factors as determined by the Secretary of the Treasury (or the Secretary's delegate).
+- Due to COVID-19, you are experiencing adverse financial consequences as a result of you, your spouse, or a member of your:
+  - household
+  - being quarantined;
+  - being furloughed or laid off or having work hours reduced;
+  - being unable to work due to lack of child care;
+  - having to close or reduce hours of a business;
+  - having a reduction in pay or self-employment income; or
+  - having a job offer rescinded or a start date for a job delayed.

 ### Favorable tax treatment for existing withdrawal types